 - All state parks are closed (not including the shore) until May 8th

-- National Parks within the state remain open in Utah
+- National Parks within the state are closed until further notice in Utah

-- Some state campgrounds and visitor centers closed but all state parks are open
+- Some state campgrounds and visitor centers closed but most state parks are open

 As strong as the urge can be to pack up and get away from the current madness, it’s crucial that we all respect the closures in effect at our state and national parks.
 In order to flatten the curve of the coronavirus pandemic, keep at-risk individuals safe, and restore normalcy as soon as possible, we must act responsibly.
 If you’re able to venture outside safely and in accordance with the regulations of your area, take an extra breath of fresh air for those of us who are cooped up at home.